Sodaware/sodaware.mod/README.md

 A bunch of general purpose modules for BlitzMax.

 # Module Overview

+* blitzmax_ascii -- Handy constants for working with ASCII values
 * blitzmax_array.mod -- Merge and filter commands for arrays and linked lists
+* stringtable -- Strongly-typed TMap for working with strings

 # Installation Guide